 Any student who falls to part-time student status, except for those with written permission from the Director of Residential Life and Housing, will be removed from their on-campus residence.

-- All full-time students are required to live in college housing through their junior year.
+- All full-time students are required to live in college housing through their senior year.

-- Three-Year Degree Program students are required to live on campus for their first two years.
+- Three-Year Degree Program students are required to live on campus for the entire three years.

 Exemptions to the Residency Requirements